Rakesh-Mourya-G/xen-orchestra/docs/manage.md

 # Manage

-Xen Orchestra is based on the concept of **one interface to rule all your pools, hosts and VMs, from any device**.
+CloudVisor is based on the concept of **one interface to rule all your pools, hosts and VMs, from any device**.
 It's made to do any object creation, modification, displays metrics and statistics.
 In other words, all the tools you need to administer your XCP-ng/Citrix Hypervisor (formerly XenServer) infrastructure efficiently.

 See the [Infrastructure management section](manage_infrastructure.md) for more details and examples.